Measures and compensation

-- the distance between your property/land and the overhead line; The closer the overhead line, the greater the compensation.
+- the distance between your property/land and the axis of overhead line: the closer the overhead line, the greater the compensation.

 - the voltage level of the overhead line;

-- the value of the property/land in question.
+- the value of the property/building ground in question.

 An independent estimator will determine the value of your property/land.

-- If your property or land is within a 35-metre radius of the centre of a new overhead line, Elia will offer to purchase your property/land.
+- If your property or land is within a 35-metre radius of the axis of a new overhead line, Elia will offer to purchase your property/building ground.
 There is no obligation to accept this offer.
-The amount of the purchase offer is equal to the value of the licensed property/land prior to the construction of the new overhead line.
+The amount of the purchase offer is equal to the value of the licensed property/building ground prior to the construction of the new overhead line.
 The offer remains valid for one year after the commissioning of the overhead line.
-If you do not want to sell your property/land, you are of course entitled to compensation offsetting the loss of value incurred.
+If you do not want to sell your property, you are of course entitled to compensation offsetting the disadvantage incurred.

-Compensation available if an existing overhead line close to your property or land is modifiedModifying an overhead line involves dismantling the existing line and replacing it with a significantly larger one.
+Compensation available if an existing overhead line close to your property or land is modifiedModifying an overhead line involves dismantling the existing line and replacing it with a significantly a more prominent one.

-If your property or land lies within a 125-metre radius of the centre of an existing overhead line to be modified, Elia will contact you.
-The compensation available is lower than that for the construction of a new overhead line.You will be offered compensation to offset the loss of value of your property/land.
+If your property or land lies within a 125-metre radius of the axis of the existing an existing overhead line to be modified, Elia will contact you.
+The compensation available is lower than that for the construction of a new overhead line.You will be offered compensation to offset the disadvantage for your property property.
 This compensation is dependent on:

-- the distance from the existing overhead line;
+- the distance from your property to the axis the existing overhead line;

 - the voltage level;